LineageOS/android_device_oppo_find7/README.md

 Copyright 2014 - The CyanogenMod Project

-Device configuration for Oppo Find7.
+Device configuration for OPPO Find7.